TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.message.rst

 .. rubric:: Footnotes

 ..
 [1] Originally added in 3.4 as a :term:`provisional module <provisional
        package>`.
-Docs for legacy message class moved to :ref:`compat32_message`.
+Docs for legacy message kundi moved to :ref:`compat32_message`.